 As part of a research medical center, physicians at the Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis have access to a wide range of clinical trials to test new therapies as they emerge.

 Involvement in trials is up to the patient.
-Many of our doctors are principle investigators in these trials, which cover medical, surgical, and radiation therapies.
+Many of our doctors are principal investigators in these trials, which cover medical, surgical, and radiation therapies.
 Discuss with your physician how your cancer might benefit from clinical trials.

 The standard treatments for bladder cancer include surgery, radiation therapy, chemotherapy and biologic therapy.
 Clinical trials are testing many other approaches, some of which are becoming standard of care.